Birkbeck/sp3-2022-23-repo-code/solid/demo/notes.md

 - Each extra feature needs changes in the classes that use it.
 - Design the code to minimise those changes.

 - The main technique: polymorphism -- "make related features into subclasses of a parent class".
 - New features can be substituted for old ones without* changing the old code.

 - (*Some code must still choose which classes to use!
 But ideally it will be one place.
-Or even no places -- see "dependency injection" next week.)
+Or even no places -- see " dependency injection" next week.)

 - Less files to change: Simplifies coding, building and testing the code.